MarcinZarkowski/MarcinZarkowski/README.md

 ## 💼 Experience

 - **Amazon (Prime Video)** – *Software Development Engineer Intern*
-  Worked on developer tooling infrastructure that incorporates customer feedback on a new flagship feature.
-Developed an ML model to classify and organize user queries, and created a summarization pipeline to collect user trends during sessions.
-Integrated the analysis into a dashboard, enabling faster and more informed product management and developer decisions.
+ Created a NLP pipeline to gather insights on user feedback and behavior for new flagship feature by developing and optimizing a clustering algorithm.
+Developed an ML model to classify user queries.
+Integrated analysis into a dashboard, enabling faster and more informed product management and developer decisions.

 - **Art Beyond Sight** – *Software Engineering Intern*
   Improved the Community Engagement Platform using Drupal and modernizing UI/UX design practices.